tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 Since Keeton wasn’t picking up the tab, I offered to cover the cremation costs.
 I wanted those ashes in an urn.
 For some reason, that felt important.
 Something bigger than myself, something I couldn’t explain.

 I didn’t feel relieved when they hauled Mutt’s body bag away with the two other dogs I’m convinced died because of him.
-I just kept hearing Keeton’s words ringing in my ears.
+I kept hearing Keeton’s words ringing in my ears.

 *You’ve gone and made things so much worse.*